SG57/Target-Percentage-Overlay/README.md

 Target-Percentage-Overlay
 =========================

+*UPDATE* Rendered _mostly_ OBSOLETE with the addition of in-game Percentage amounts to enemy names by Square enix.

 A simple overlay that displays the percentage of the current target in FFXIV by reading from memory.
 <<<<<<< HEAD